develprr/metamatic-blog/_posts/2023-04-09-many-to-many-relationships-with-mongodb.markdown

 Let's think about it.
 Isn't it a really natural way to see the world?
 Actually, can you think about the world without relations at all?

-For example, think about a mother.
-Think about her children.
-A mother can have one or many children.
-It's safe to say that a mother and a child has a one-to-many relationship.
-It doesn't work otherwise.
-If you have a mother without children, it's not a mother.
-It's something else.
-The way we humans see the world, it's all about relations.
+For example, think about a school.
+A school can has many pupils.
+Typically, a pupil belongs to one school.
+That's a typical one-to-many relation.
+A course can be attended by many pupils.
+Yet one pupil may be attending many courses.
+This is a many-to-many relation.

 Relational databases organize object similarly into object types that are stored in their own groups, or "tables".
 These databases offer a simple and powerful concept to organize the relations between these objects in a way that is very natural, mimicking the way